Parasocial interaction: Learning through the media

 Personalization of a character makes a child more likely to nurture the character, and thus more likely to form a parasocial relationship that would improve learning from videos featuring the character.
-In place of DoDo and Elmo, a 2014 study instead gave children Scout and Violet dolls.
+In place of DoDo and Elmo, a 2014 study instead gave children My Pal Scout and My Pal Violet dolls, which are programmable toys sold by LeapFrog Enterprises.
 These interactive plush toy dogs can be programmed to say a child's name and have particular favorites (i.e., a favorite food, color, and song).
 18-month-old children were given either personalized toys (matched for gender, programmed to say the child's name, and programmed to have the same favorites as the child) or non-personalized toys (the opposite gender, programmed to call the children "Pal" and have random favorites).

 At the end of the study, children who had received personalized dolls were better able to learn from their characters than were children who had received non-personalized toys.
 Children also nurtured personalized toys more than non-personalized toys.
 It seems that perceived similarities increase children's interest and investment in the characters, which motivates the development of parasocial relationships and helps improve later screen-based learning.